idle-meerkat/sdevwiki-fork/Port-Isolation.md

 ```
 # bridge link set dev sw1p2 isolated on
 ```
 Now the bridge ports sw1p1 and sw1p2 are unable to send or receive any packet to or from each other.
-However, these interfaces can still communicate normally with any other unisolated port of the bridge.
+However, these interfaces can still communicate normally with any other unisolated port on the bridge.

 ## NOTES:
 * If there are multiple VLANs on an isolated bridge port, all are affected.